ZhouXing19/RobotFinalProject/README.md

 **Robot movement & kinematics**:
 The robot movement was largely divided into two sections: completing room tasks and closing room doors.

-Tasks: The 3 tasks that we established were hanging up bears, moving dumbbells, and "dancing". **TODO: add more detail**
+Tasks: The 3 tasks that we established were hanging up bears, knocking dumbbells, and "dancing". **TODO: add more detail**

+For knocking over dumbbells, a similar method to the q-learning project was used, with color detection and arm movement.
+The robot knocked over three dumbbells using it's arm.
+Hanging the bears was also a simnilar algorithm, except the drop off position for hanging the bears was also important, so that was an added additional step.

 Doors: There were a total of 4 doors that needed to be closed as a part of satisfying the escape room requirements.
 Each of the tasks occurs in a room, and for that room to be marked complete, its door must be shut.
 There are 3 doors that correspond to each task room, plus 1 exit door that must also close.
+In order to do this, we used both the LiDAR and color detection to make sure we were going through the correct arch way.

 ## System Architecture